EGR314-S-2026-302/EGR314-Team302.github.io/docs/02-Concept-Design/Design.md

 ![Concept 3](images/304f1b.png)

 This concept is designed for fast deployment, simple operation, and strong situational awareness in hazardous environments.
-The throwable chassis and one-button power let an operator begin a mission immediately with minimal setup.
-Auto-leveling stabilizes the device after landing so it becomes drive-ready quickly, and reset-to-home returns it to a default ready state for the next operator.
+The throwable chassis lets an operator begin a mission immediately with minimal setup.
+Auto-leveling stabilizes the device  at landing and allows for an immediate drive-rady response, and reset-to-home returns it to a default ready state for the next operator.
 Omni-directional wheels allow precise positioning in tight spaces, while a low center of gravity reduces tipping risk during turns and bumps.
 A two-wheel efficient drive reduces power use, improving runtime and reliability.

 FPV video to a personal device and a live telemetry display keep the operator informed at a safe distance.
 The hazard scoring algorithm simplifies environmental risk into one easy-to-read indicator.
 On-screen prompts reduce confusion and training time.
 Thermal shutdown protects the system from overheating, and replaceable battery packs plus a replaceable outer shell reduce downtime and make field recovery practical.